Neonemobius

 Species diversity

-Six currently recognized: N. cubensis ( species), N. eurynotus, N. mormonius, N. palustris, N. toltecus, and N. variegatus.
+Six currently recognized: N. cubensis (type species), N. eurynotus, N. mormonius, N. palustris, N. toltecus, and N. variegatus.
 N. mormonius and N. palustris are among the more frequently encountered species in the United States.

 Taxonomic history